How to Naturally Perfume Your Hair

-Hair is almost always exposed, which is why it easily absorbs odors (smoke, sweat, etc.).
-At times, you might not even get the chance to wash it everyday, nor want to.
+Our hair is almost always exposed, which means that it can pick up a lot of odors (smoke, sweat, etc.).
+Unfortunately, you might not be able to wash it every day, or you might just not want to.

-Although special hair perfumes are becoming more widely commercialized, in this article we are going to explain a few alternatives for to fragrance your hair by making your own hair perfumes, or choosing more natural alternatives with deliciously fruity, exotic, and floral fragrances — all of which will be alcohol-free, which dries hair out, and they will have therapeutic properties that will benefit your hair.
+Special hair perfumes are becoming widely commercialized.
+But in this article, we’re going to show you some ways to naturally perfume your hair by making your own fragrances, or choosing more natural alternatives with deliciously fruity, exotic, and floral smells.

 Tahitian Monoi oil

-Monoi or Tahitian oil is an excellent natural product that can be used on both body and hair.
-It is obtained by crushing Tiare (Gardenia Tahitensis) flowers and coconut oil, which creates a very special exotic aroma, very similar to vanilla.
+Monoi or Tahitian oil is an excellent natural product, and you can use it for both hair and body.
+You get it by crushing Tiare (Gardenia tahitensis) flowers and mixing them with coconut oil, making for a special exotic aroma, similar to vanilla.

-We recommend it especially for summer because not only does it fragrance hair, it also helps make it soft, shiny, and protects it from sun rays.
-It also provides vitamin E, a powerful antioxidant, and moisturizes and deeply repairs.
-If frequently used, you won’t need to apply an masks after washing your hair.
+We recommend it especially for the summer.
+Not only will it perfume your hair, it will also help make it soft, shiny, and protect it from the sun.
+Plus, it provides vitamin E (a powerful antioxidant), moisturizes, and deeply repairs.
+If you use it frequently, you won’t need to apply masks after washing your hair.

 We do not recommend it for oily hair types.

-- Orange blossom hydrolat: Orange blossom, or neroli, has a very special and seductive aroma, with relaxing properties.
+- Orange blossom hydrosol: orange blossom, or neroli, has a distinct, seductive aroma, with relaxing properties.
 It also regulates oil secretions on the scalp.

-- Rosemary hydrolat: Rosemary has always been used for hair health and beauty because it improves circulation, prevents hair loss and regulates scalp problems.
-It is also a great cleanser and has a refreshing and herbal aroma.
+- Rosemary hydrosol: People have always used rosemary for hair health and beauty because it can help improve circulation, prevent hair loss, and regulate scalp problems.
+It’s also a great cleanser and has a refreshing, herbal aroma.

-- Mint hydrolat: This hydrolat is the most refreshing of all.
-It is perfect for hot weather when your scalp sweats easily.
-It also helps prevent the appearance of dandruff.
+- Mint hydrosol: This is the most refreshing hydrosol of them all.
+It’s perfect for hot weather, when your scalp sweats easily.
+It also helps prevent dandruff.

-Rose water is an excellent floral water, traditionally used most especially in Indian culture.
+Rose water is an excellent flower water, especially popular in Indian traditional medicine.
 It has a delicate and very feminine aroma.
-It is also used as a balancing agent, a regenerater and antioxidant.
-We also recommend it for intimate ans special occasions, because it also has aphrodisiac properties.
+You can also use it as a balancing agent, a regenerater, and an antioxidant.
+We recommend it for intimate, special occasions because it also has aphrodisiac properties.

 Concentrated lavender infusion

 Lavender has a potent cleansing and relaxing effect.
-It also has a delicious aroma, which can be used very simply to fragrance hair, by preparing a concentrated infusion with its flowers.
+It also has a delicious aroma, which makes makes it a great option for naturally perfuming your hair.
+All you have to do is prepare a concentrated infusion with its flowers.

-The most simple method of preparing your own natural hair perfumes is undoubtedly by using the essential oils you like best.
+The most simple method of preparing your own natural hair perfumes is to use whichever essential oils you like best.
 All you need to do is place a few drops in a bit of water, shake well and spray.
-We recommend a few of the following:
+Here are our recommendations:

 - Ylang-ylang: an intense floral aroma with aphrodisiac properties.

-- Mandarin: Very sweet and refreshing, also has relaxing properties that improve moods and bring happiness.
+- Mandarin: very sweet and refreshing, it also has relaxing properties that can improve moods and bring happiness.

-- Bergamont: Bergamont is the key that gives black tea its characteristic taste.
-It is a very special aroma with anti-depressant properties.
+- Bergamot: bergamot is what gives black tea its characteristic taste.
+It has a very special aroma with anti-depressant properties.

-- Jasmine: Soft, delicate, and relaxing, combines very well with other aromas.
+- Jasmine: soft, delicate, and relaxing, it combines very well with other aromas.

-- Lemon: Lemon gives a sense of cleanliness and freshness, and combines perfectly with other citrus aromas.
+- Lemon: lemon provides a sense of cleanliness and freshness, and combines perfectly with other citrus aromas.

 How to apply them

 Pour the perfume into a spray bottle and spray on your hair from at least 20 cm away.
-Make sure it is evenly spread throughout your hair, without getting it too wet.
+Make sure to spread it evenly throughout your hair, without getting it too wet.
 You could even massage it in or brush through your hair to spread it around.

-We recommend carrying the perfume in your purse so you can apply it to your hair after you’ve been exposed to strong odors.
+We recommend carrying the perfume in your purse so you can apply it to your hair any time you’ve been exposed to strong odors.

 Photos courtesy of Ros in Wonderland and petalouda62.